Hedgehog Surveys

 Barnes Hedgehogs

-Sightings on Barnes Common and Leg o’Mutton Reserve can also be reported to Will
+Sightings on Barnes Common and Leg o’Mutton Reserve can be reported to Will.

 Exact population data can be hard to determine because hedgehogs are nocturnal and notoriously tricky to survey.
 However, since 2018 we have worked in collaboration with ZSL to survey Barnes and Putney Lower Commons with the use of wildlife camera traps.